-- (2) The board may, in writing, delegate to a sub-committee or the General Manager the exercise of any power or the performance of any duty of the board other than - (a) the power to delegate; and - (b) a non-delegable duty. - (3) A power or duty, the exercise or performance of which has been delegated to a sub-committee or General Manager under this rule, may be exercised or performed by the sub-committee or General Manager in accordance with the terms of the delegation. - (4) The delegation may be made subject to any conditions, qualifications, limitations or exceptions that the board specifies in the document by which the delegation is made. - (5) The delegation does not prevent the board from exercising or performing at any time the power or duty delegated. - (6) Any act or thing done by a sub-committee or General Manager, under the delegation has the same force and effect as if it had been done by the board. - (7) The board may, in writing, amend or revoke the delegation.
+- (2) The Board may, in writing, delegate to a subcommittee or the holder of a subsidiary office the exercise of any power or the performance of any duty of the Board other than - (a) the power to delegate; and - (b) a non-delegable duty. - (3) A power or duty, the exercise or performance of which has been delegated to a subcommittee or the holder of a subsidiary office under this rule, may be exercised or performed by the subcommittee or holder in accordance with the terms of the delegation. - (4) The delegation may be made subject to any conditions, qualifications, limitations or exceptions that the Board specifies in the document by which the delegation is made. - (5) The delegation does not prevent the Board from exercising or performing at any time the power or duty delegated. - (6) Any act or thing done by a subcommittee or by the holder of a subsidiary office, under the delegation has the same force and effect as if it had been done by the Board. - (7) The Board may, in writing, amend or revoke the delegation.